2022 World Series Odds

 Heading into the 2020 season, the format was expected to remain the same as it had since 2012: three division winners and two wild cards from each league advanced to the postseason.
 The 2020 campaign wound up being condensed with the postseason format altered to include a total of 16 teams.
 There has been debate about expanding the annual field to 14 teams – seven from each league — but nothing has been finalized as of this writing.

-Opening Day of the next MLB season is penciled in for April 1, 2021.
-The year will get underway with all 30 teams slated to play on day one.
-The Cubs are scheduled to open the year at home with a visit from the Pittsburgh Pirates.
-The White Sox kick things off by hitting the road to face the Los Angeles Angels.
+Opening Day of the next MLB season is penciled in for early April.
+The year usually gets underway with all 30 teams slated to play on day one.

 This was a meeting of the Chicago White Sox and Cincinnati Reds that was won by the former.
 Unfortunately, this series is notable for much more than the final results.
 A scandal erupted in which the White Sox were accused of conspiring with gamblers to ‘fix’ the series by throwing games.
 After a lengthy investigation, eight members of the White Sox were permanently banned from MLB.
 In the aftermath, the events have often been referred to as the Black Sox Scandal.